Heathercoraje/EDX-Introduction-to-Computer-Science-and-Programming-Using-Python/week1/note.md

 ### Exercises 1
 + The difference of an algorithm and a program is that an algorithm is conceptual idea and a program is an concrete instantiation of algorithm
 + A computational mode of thinking means that everything can be viewed as a math problem involving numbers and formulas
-+ Compueter Science is not just about building efficient machines to run programs.
++ Computer Science is not just about building efficient machines to run programs.
 + Remembering results and performing calculation are two things that every computer can do

 ### Exercise 2